nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/draft-commit-orchestration.md

 ```

 **Important notes:**
-- Only applies to Draft PackageRevisions during resource updates
+- Only applies to Draft PackageRevisions during resource updates (via `UpdatePackageResources`)
+- Does not apply to package creation operations (init, clone, edit, copy)
 - Error is always returned even when resources are persisted
 - Combine with `kpt.dev/save-on-render-failure: "true"` in Kptfile to persist partially-rendered output instead of unrendered resources
 - In rare cases (e.g., internal errors during resource persistence), push may be prevented regardless of the annotation